firstdraft/guides/loading-data-from-a-csv-file-into-your-database.md

 end
 ```

-Add the following lines between `task transactions: :environment do` and the first `end`:
+You can now add the code described in the rest of this guide between the lines `task transactions: :environment do` and the first `end`:

+## 2. Read in a CSV file

 ```ruby
 require "csv"